ArturoDent/command-alias/README.md

 * 0.4.0 &emsp;  Catch error: writing to dirty settings and prompt, save and retry.
 &emsp;&emsp; &emsp; Added ability to add multiple aliases through the `createAliases` InputBox.
 * 0.5.0 &emsp;  Added support for multiple `workbench.action.terminal.sendSequence` command with args.
+* 0.5.5 &emsp;  Added support for Command titles to be used in keybindings.
+&emsp;&emsp; &emsp; Refactored settings arguments in preparation for commands that use multiple arguments.

 ### TODO

-[&emsp; ] - Explore the ability to use command titles as command names in keybindings.
+[ X ] - Explore the ability to use command titles as command names in keybindings.
+[&emsp; ] - Explore the ability to use multiple args for certain commands.
 [&emsp; ] - Explore the ability to specify any number of `categories` and assign to different commands.